 Students may not choose to designate a Certificate course for pass/fail grading (i.e. a Personal Interest Credit).

-Students who receive a grade below C in one course, including a failing grade, may continue in the Certificate without an appeal, but are considered to be in Academic Jeopardy.
+A student who receives a grade below C in one course, including a failing grade, may continue in the Certificate without an appeal, but are considered to be in Academic Jeopardy.
 For more information, see Academic Jeopardy.

 A student who earns less than a C in more than one course may be required to withdraw from the Certificate in Business.
 For more information, see Requirement to Withdraw.